sVoxelDev/sLimits/Readme.md

 ## Features

-The plugin currently supports the following features.
+The plugin currently has the following features.
 Please [open a feature request](https://github.com/Silthus/sLimits/issues/new?assignees=&labels=&template=feature_request.md&title=) if you want a feature added.

 - **Limiting block placement** based on configs inside `limits/`.
 - Keeps **track** of the **placed blocks** and destroying them decreases the limit counter.